Skip to main content

 The information on the Manage My Time tab includes your vacation balance.
 If you are nearing your maximum accrual, you should contact your supervisor and work with them to develop a vacation plan for using some of those vacation hours.

 - Where can I locate the current leave accrual rates for employees?

-- Employee Leave Accrual Rates (rates at which an employee earns vacation and sick leave) are available on Leave Accrual Codes.
+- Employee Leave Accrual Rates (rates at which an employee earns vacation and sick leave) are available through your Service Channel payroll team.

 - How does an employee report time off that is part of the Family Medical Leave Act (FMLA)?

 - In the Time Reporting System, there isn't a specific category for FMLA leave.
 FMLA leave can include Sick Leave, Vacation Leave, or Leave Without Pay (LWOP).
 You should select the appropriate option on your timesheet.

 In the Timesheet Comments section you should add a note indicating the dates on which FMLA was taken.
 For example, if the vacation you took on 9/22 was for FMLA purposes, you should add a comment indicating "9/22: Vacation time: FMLA."

 - If an employee transitions from one department to another in the middle of an active pay period, which department is responsible for the holiday/sick leave/vacation pay reported in that pay period?